Always be kind to animals,

 I don’t know… it’s like they see that stuff moving and they’re all… “I just got to stop it with my mouth!”

 And Effel doesn’t just share the shepherd tradition of stalking, chasing and biting moving stuff, he shares the herding tradition of biting stuff that’s not moving to get it to move (nip to the ankles, anyone?) and also nipping things that are moving the ‘wrong’ way.
+In France, dogs like these are often called ‘driving’ dogs.
+That’s because they drive domesticated species about.
+They use their body and their eyes on the whole, but the mouth follows.
+It’s certainly not a good technique but it’s part of those fixed action patterns for herding dogs.
 Like collies, heelers and other shepherds, you’ve got three things that make a dog want to bite in certain circumstances.
 That behaviour is hard-wired into their DNA.
 Effel here has never met a flock of sheep.
 He wouldn’t know what to do with them if he did.
 But that behaviour manifests in a) biting the ride-on lawnmower b) nipping me if I’m not moving fast enough into the garden c) biting other dogs who get ahead of him and d) nipping smaller animals who run.
+It’s not a shock to hear of dogs biting inanimate moving objects (or trying to), biting running or moving things, or biting to get things to move.
+That behaviour is encoded in their very being, and set off by environmental factors.

 Don’t be surprised then if your collie nips bicycles, your malinois herds your lawnmower, your terrier shakes his chew toy or your Grand Pyrenees bites an intruder.